mperham/girl_friday/README.md

 Your message processing block should **not** access any instance data or variables outside of the block.
 That's shared mutable state and dangerous to touch!
 I also strongly recommend your queue processor block be **VERY** short, ideally just a method call or two.
 You can unit test those methods easily but not the processor block itself.

 You can call `GirlFriday::WorkQueue.immediate!` to process jobs immediately, which is helpful when testing. `GirlFriday::WorkQueue.queue!` will revert this & jobs will be processed by actors.

+Queues are not garbage collected until they are shutdown, even if you have no reference to them.
+Make sure you call `WorkQueue#shutdown` if you are dynamically creating them so you don't leak memory.  `GirlFriday.shutdown!` will shut down all running queues in the process.

 More Detail
 --------------------